John Sharp (bishop): Biography

 Memoirs of the Secret Services of John Macky Esq.:

 John Archbishop of York, is Dr. Sharp, he was a Rector of St Giles in the Fields, in the Reign of King James; when, preaching warmly against Popery, he was silenced, and the Bishop of London (Dr. Compton) suspended from his office, for not turning him out.
 He was made by King William Archbishop of York; and this Queen hath made him her Lord Almoner.
 He is one of the greatest Ornaments of the Church of England, of great Piety and Learning; a Black Man, and fifty-five Years old.

 John Sharp was born at Bradford, the eldest son of Thomas Sharp, a salter, and Dorothy Weddal.
-His father was a puritan who enjoyed the favour of Thomas Fairfax and inculcated in him Calvinist, Low Church, doctrines, while his mother, being a strong royalist, instructed him in the liturgy of the Book of Common Prayer.
+His father was a Puritan who enjoyed the favour of Thomas Fairfax and inculcated in him Calvinist and Low Church doctrines, while his mother, being a strong royalist, instructed him in the liturgy of the Book of Common Prayer.
 He was educated at Bradford Grammar School and Christ's College, Cambridge.

-Sharp was ordained deacon and priest on 12 August 1667 at St. Mary's, Westminster, by special faculty from Archbishop of Canterbury, Gilbert Sheldon and until 1676 was chaplain and tutor in the family of Heneage Finch, 1st Earl of Nottingham at Kensington House.
-He was incorporated at Oxford on 12 July 1669 on the occasion of the opening of the Sheldonian Theatre.
+Sharp was ordained deacon and priest on 12 August 1667 at St. Mary's, Westminster, by special faculty from the Archbishop of Canterbury, Gilbert Sheldon.
+He was until 1676 the chaplain and tutor to the family of Heneage Finch, 1st Earl of Nottingham at Kensington House.
+Sharp was incorporated at Oxford on 12 July 1669 on the occasion of the opening of the Sheldonian Theatre.
 Meanwhile, he became archdeacon of Berkshire (1673), prebendary of Norwich and rector of St Giles in the Fields (1675), and in 1681 Dean of Norwich.

-In 1685 Sharp drew up for the grand jury of London their address of congratulation on the accession of James II and on 20 April 1686 he became chaplain in ordinary to the king.
-However, provoked by the subversion of his parishioners' faith by Roman Catholics Sharp preached two sermons at St. Giles's on 2 and 9 May, which were held to reflect on the king.
+In 1685, Sharp drew up for the grand jury of London their address of congratulation on the accession of James II, and on 20 April 1686 he became chaplain in ordinary to the king.
+However, provoked by the subversion of his parishioners' faith by Roman Catholics, Sharp preached two sermons at St. Giles's on 2 and 9 May, which were held to reflect on the king.
 Henry Compton, bishop of London, was ordered to suspend him Sharp from his position at St Giles.
 Compton refused, but in an interview at Doctors' Commons on the 18th instant privately advised Sharp to ‘forbear the pulpit’ for the present.
-On 1 July, by the advice of Judge Jeffreys, he left London for Norwich; but when he returned to London in December his petition, revised by Jeffreys, was received, and in January 1687 he was reinstated.
+On 1 July, by the advice of Judge Jeffreys, he left London for Norwich; but when he returned to London in December, his petition, revised by Jeffreys, was received, and in January 1687 he was reinstated.